vsyakovlev77/Attoworld/README.md

-# AttoLab
+# Attoworld
-Data processing tools from the Attosecond lab at the Max Planck Institute of Quantum Optics
+Data processing tools from the Attosecond science group at the Max Planck Institute of Quantum Optics, a.k.a.
+[Attoworld](https://www.attoworld.de)